Where are they now? Barcelona’s brilliant Under-15 side from 2003

 He is yet another player on this list that became a lower-league journeyman, playing for Sant Andreu, Vilanova, Martinenc, Cerdanyola and Vilassar de Mar.

-The 34-year-old joined Cerdanyola for a second spell in December 2017 and is still at the Catalan club, who ply their trade in the fourth tier of Spanish football.
+The right winger joined Cerdanyola for a second spell in December 2017 and spent four years at the fourth-tier Catalan club before moving on to Vilassar de Mar in the summer.

 The son of former Deportivo goalkeeper Jacques Songo’o, Franck failed to break into Barcelona’s first team and joined Portsmouth in 2005.

 He made just two substitute appearances in the Premier League in 2005-06 before going on a series of loans.
 The winger had spells at Bournemouth, Preston, Crystal Palace and then Sheffield Wednesday, where he famously produced a rainbow flick against QPR.